 By Rebecca Pelletier, corps member serving on the Sun Life Financial team

-*Students name changed to protect privacy.
+*Name changed to protect student’s privacy

 About the author:

 Rebecca Pelletier is a 2013-2014 corps member serving on the Sun Life Financial team at Mattahunt Elementary School in Mattapan.